spryker/spryker-docs/docs/scos/dev/glue-api-guides/202212.0/decoupled-glue-api.md

 Logically, the Glue layer can be divided into separate parts:
 * **GlueApplication module**
   <br>The `GlueApplication` module provides a framework for constructing API resources and selecting a proper application.
-It intercepts all HTTP requests at resource URLs (e.g. `http://mysprykershop.com/resource/1`), select a proper application based on bootstrap file, does content negotiation and select applicable convention if one exists, proxy request to the proper convention or uses default flow.
+It intercepts all HTTP requests at resource URLs (e.g. `http://mysprykershop.com/resource/1`), selects a proper application based on bootstrap file, does content negotiation and selects applicable convention and executes request flow.
 Also this module is used for the fallback to the old Glue API.

 * **GlueStorefrontApiApplication module**
   <br>The `GlueStorefrontApiApplication` module is used to wire everything related to the Glue Storefront API resources/routes processing.
 All resources, routes, application plugins and the rest of required plugin stacks are wired into this module.